RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

 For an RV, 4-6 gallons are commonly required.
 It depends on the size of the RV as to how many gallons are necessary but it’s certainly not one or 2.

-For a camper or trailer, they’re smaller, so usually, 1-2 gallons of RV antifreeze is required to complete the task.
+Campers and trailers are smaller, so usually just 1-2 gallons of RV antifreeze is required to complete the task.

 Difference Between RV Antifreeze and Automotive Antifreeze